Vietnam War body count controversy

 The Vietnam War body count controversy centers on the counting of enemy dead by the United States Armed Forces during the Vietnam War (1955–1975).
 There are issues around killing and counting unarmed civilians (non-combatants) as enemy combatants, as well as inflating the number of actual enemy who were killed in action (KIA).
-For search and destroy operations, as the objective was not to hold territory or secure populations, victory was assessed by having a higher enemy body count.
+For search and destroy operations, as the objective was not to capture territory, victory was assessed by having a higher enemy body count.

 Overview

 Since the goal of the United States in the Vietnam War was not to conquer North Vietnam but rather to ensure the survival of the South Vietnamese government, measuring progress was difficult.
 All the contested territory was theoretically "held" already.
 Instead, the U.S. Army used body counts to show that the U.S. was winning the war.
-The army's theory was that eventually, the Viet Cong (VC) and People's Army of Vietnam (PAVN) would lose after the attrition warfare.
+The army's theory was that eventually the Viet Cong (VC) and People's Army of Vietnam (PAVN) would be unable to replace the losses caused by attrition warfare.

 According to historian Christian Appy, "search and destroy was the principal tactic; and the enemy body count was the primary measure of progress" in General William Westmoreland’s war of attrition.
 "Search and destroy" was coined as a phrase in 1965 to describe missions aimed at flushing the VC out of hiding, while the body count was the measuring stick for the success of any operation.
 Since the early stages of the war did not seek to hold territory, assessments of whether an operation was considered a victory or not were entirely based on having a higher enemy killed ratio for U.S. commanders.
-Competitions were held between units for the highest number of VC/PAVN killed in action, or KIAs.
-Army and marine officers knew that promotions were largely based on confirmed kills.
-The pressure to produce confirmed kills resulted in massive fraud.
+The pressure to produce confirmed kills could result in massive fraud.
 Appy claims that U.S. commanders exaggerated body counts by 100 percent.
-One study revealed that 61% of U.S. commanders considered that body counts were grossly exaggerated.
+A 1977 survey of 173 generals who served in Vietnam found that 61% of respondents "believed the body counts were 'grossly exaggerated'."